 Substance abuse in college students is increasingly common but highly dangerous.
 College students use different drugs, including alcohol, for a variety of reasons and substance abuse permeates almost every aspect of the college experience.
 Some young adults may use stimulant drugs to study, others may overindulge in alcohol on the weekends and student athletes may misuse steroids or prescription drugs to improve performance.
+Students involved in Greek life may be more prone to substance abuse as well.
 Regardless of why college-age adults use drugs or alcohol, the consequences of substance abuse can be grim.

 College Students and Drug Abuse

 Both female and male college-age adults misuse prescription medications, illicit drugs and alcohol for various reasons.
 Students engage in drug use in college to cope with stress, improve their focus, relieve pain or have fun.
 However, college substance abuse can negatively affect a person’s mental and physical health, by increasing their risk of:

 According to data from the Substance Abuse and Mental Health Services Administration (SAMHSA), drug and alcohol use among college students is a problematic trend at universities across the country.
 In measuring drug abuse in college students, statistics show that illicit and prescription drug use is on the rise among college-age individuals.

 Results from the most recent National Survey on Drug Use and Health revealed that college-age (ages 18–25) adults engaged in many different types of substance use in 2017.
 Among individuals in this age group:

 - Nearly 2 in 5 young adults smoked cigarettes

 - Almost 57 percent of young adults drank alcohol, and almost 37 percent of them binge drank regularly

 - An estimated 1.8 percent of college-age people misused pain-relieving drugs